STEM-C/CaSMM/README.md

 ### Pull Requests

 Before submitting a pull request, merge the target branch into the working branch to resolve any merge conflicts.
-Pull requests for the master branch must be approved by one reviewer.
+Include a description of the changes made.